 A Building Life Cycle Assessment (LCA) is a methodology to evaluate the environmental impact of a building through all stages of construction and use.
-In particular it takes into account materials; construction methods; energy consumption from the occupancy of the building; repair and maintenance; and finally, disposal.
+In particular it takes into account materials, construction methods, energy consumption from the occupancy of the building, repair and maintenance, and finally, disposal.
 LCA allows for some critical thinking around sustainability to be integrated into the design from the outset and can provide immense value for clients as well as the planet.

 LCAs are also an effective way to gain points towards BREEAM accreditation and the BREEAM 2018 requirements recognise points for LCA and Life Cycle Costings as some of the most valuable in the accreditation process.

 If you would like to find out more about our service please email us.